nervosnetwork/docs.nervos.org/examples/xudt/README.md

-# Write & Read On-chain Message
+# View & Transfer Balance

-This is a simple Dapp example to show how to write and read data on the CKB blockchain.
-Read the step-by-step [tutorial](https://nervos-ckb-docs-git-develop-v2-cryptape.vercel.app/docs/dapp/view-and-transfer-balance) to understand how it works.
+This is a simple Dapp example to show how to issue and transfer custom tokens on the CKB blockchain.
+Read the step-by-step [tutorial](https://nervos-ckb-docs-git-develop-v2-cryptape.vercel.app/docs/dapp/issue-custom-token) to understand how it works.

-This example is originally modified from [hello, CKB](https://github.com/cryptape/ckb-tutorial) by [@Flouse](https://github.com/Flouse).

 ## How to run